NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``window_exterior_shading_winter``
      - Frac
      -
      - Exterior shading coefficient for the winter season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_exterior_shading_summer``
      - Frac
      -
      - Exterior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_shading_summer_season``
      -
      -
-     - Enter a date like "May 1 - Sep 30".
+     - Enter a date like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``skylight_ufactor``
      - Btu/hr-ft^2-R
      -